github/maintainermonth/README.md

 # GitHub Maintainer Month

-> A month for open source maintainers to gather, share, and be celebrated. 🥳
+A month for open source maintainers to gather, share, and be celebrated. 🥳

-> Repository for the official GitHub Maintainer Month website.
+Repository for the official GitHub Maintainer Month website.
 You can access the website through [this link](https://maintainermonth.github.com/)

-> Add your event!
-See the [contributing guide](CONTRIBUTING.md) for more details.
+**Add your event!** See the [contributing guide](CONTRIBUTING.md) for details on how.

 **<p align="center"> ❇️ June 2022 ❇️ </p>**